Open to the Public

 Why You Should Visit

-Nearly one-half of all North American shorebirds migrating east of the Rocky Mountains and up to one-quarter million waterfowl stop at Cheyenne Bottoms to rest and feed during seasonal migrations.
+Cheyenne Bottoms is one of the top migrating bird areas in the United States.
+These wetlands hosts tens of thousands of shorebirds and up to 1/4 million waterfowl each year during their migrations.
 The shallow marshes — averaging less than one foot deep — are ideal habitats for wading shorebirds.

 Why the Conservancy Selected this Site